matthewtolman/zig_csv/README.md

 ## Reading a CSV

 There are several patterns for reading CSV files provided.
-There are several zero allocation methodologies (raw, field streaming) and a few allocating strategies (map, column parser).
-In general, most develoeprs will want to use the allocating parser strategy.
+There are several zero allocation methodologies (array, field streaming) and a few allocating strategies (map, column parser).
+In general, non-allocating parsers will be faster but at the cost of flexibility.
+For instance, the array parser must have the entire CSV file stored in memory, whereas the column and map parsers may operator on a reader directly.
+Additionally, the array parser does not automatically unescape CSV values whereeas the column and map parsers do.

 > Note: None of the parsers trim whitespace from any fields at any point.